 - learning and behavioral difficulties

 Most people with the condition can walk until at least age 16, but for some people, the disease develops later in life.
-Those sufferers might be able to walk until their twenties or, in some cases, their forties.
-Females do not usually experience symptoms.
+Those who develop the disease later might be able to walk until their 20s or, in some cases, their 40s.
+Females generally experience much milder symptoms, if any.

 Your doctor will examine you thoroughly, looking for deformed muscles and bones, abnormal heart rhythms, and muscle loss.
-The doctor may order a number of tests, including:
+Your doctor may order a number of tests, including:

 - blood tests to measure the levels of enzymes released from damaged muscles